RivenSama/RivenSama/README.md

-👋 Hi, I’m Ervin, A simple Computer Science Student
+👋 Hi, I’m Ervin,Computer Science Student at the University of Leicester

  Interested in XR, AI and Robots.